opconWizard/opcon-docs/docs/job-types/zos.md

 - **REXX Name**: Defines the name of the procedure to execute.
 A REXX Name may contain alphabetic, national, and numeric characters.
-A name cannot be more than eight characters in length and a name\'s first character cannot be numeric.
+A name cannot be more than eight characters in length and a name's first character cannot be numeric.
 - **REXX DD**: Defines the DD Name in the OPCONxx PROC that points to the library containing the REXX executable code.
 The default is SYSEXEC.
 A DD Name may contain alphabetic, national, and numeric characters.
-A name cannot be more than eight characters in length and a name\'s first character cannot be numeric.
+A name cannot be more than eight characters in length and a name's first character cannot be numeric.
 - **REXX Parm**: Defines the input parameters required for the REXX procedure.